goncaloacbsilva/Bling-Bank/README.md

-# CXX GrooveGalaxy / BombAppetit / BlingBank / MediTrack Project Read Me
+# T49 BlingBank Project Read Me

 <!-- this is an instruction line; after you follow the instruction, delete the corresponding line.
 Do the same for all instruction lines! -->

-*(replace CXX above with group identifier, for example, A07 ou T22)*

-*(keep only your scenario name and delete the other names)*

 ## Team